icerpc/icerpc-docs/pages/slice/language-reference/grammar.md

 When a compliant lexer has seen a '[' character and hasn't encountered a ']' since the '[', it must prioritize producing `identifier` symbols over other symbols.
 This allows attribute directives and arguments to accept strings that would normally produce keyword tokens.
-While context-dependent, this behavior is still unambiguous, since keywords cannot validly appear in attributes.
+While context dependent, this behavior is still unambiguous, since keywords cannot validly appear in attributes.

 ```EBNF {% showTitle=false %}
 identifier: "\\"?
 LETTER ALPHANUMERIC*;